DATA PROTECTION POLICY

 - The categories of processing carried out on behalf of the third party.

-- Any transfers outside the EEA.
+- Any transfers outside the UK.

 - Where possible, a general description of the technical and organisational security measures in place.